meysampg/intldate/README.md

 Anathomy
 --------

-`IntlDateTrait` has a simple logic for nameing methods: "A date starts from *origin* and ends to *final*.
+`IntlDateTrait` has a simple logic for naming methods: "A date starts from *origin* and ends to *final*.
 So all methods (setters and getters) that are related to incoming date are named by `setOriginXXXX` and `getOriginXXXX` (which `XXXX` shows a feature of time, like *timezone* or *locale*) and all methods that are corresponded to outgoing date are regarded as `setFinalXXXX` and `getFinalXXXX`.
 A list of available methods can be find in bottom of this document.

 Conversion
 ----------